 I attempted to find meaning in work and in buying things.
 It kept me entertained but never satisfied.
 I can clearly remember telling my wife about another expensive purchase I wanted to make.
 As she walked out the door to go to work she said “That's fine, but you know it won't make you happy.”

 As she drove off, her words haunted me as I knew them to be true.
 My world came crashing down.
 I understand why people turn to drugs, alcohol, or anything else that can ease the pain and mask a meaningless life.
 But I wanted truth, not a mask.

 I began reading the Bible again but did not tell anyone, not even my wife, for fear of being thought of as a loser.
 This time, I decided to start reading near the end of the book for a change.
 The words I read began to stir the fog, and to my surprise the words made sense.
 No religion or system of theology had come between me and a common-sense reading of the book.

 The overwhelming message was that Jesus loved me despite my faults.
 I could be completely forgiven.
 He would not even remember my sins.
-He wanted my friendship for eternity, and He was offering all of this without forcing it upon me as a free gift.
+He wanted my friendship for eternity, and He was offering all of this without forcing it upon me.
+It was a free gift.

 One night I decided to tell my wife the wonderful things I had been reading.
 She admitted that she too had been reading the very same Bible in secret.
 No wonder the place-holder ribbon in that Bible kept moving!

 I sought out the help of a friend who helped us study the scriptures in the Greek.
 The vocabulary and structure of the original words reinforced and made clearer the english translation I was reading.
 Only God knows when we actually passed through the wall by the narrow door and first believed, but later that month on December 4, 1976, my wife and I prayed together to formally accept the free gift of salvation.
 It was as if a great weight had been lifted from our life.
 Our lives would never be the same.